 Why Visit Turin?

-Turin captivates as Italy's most elegant city where Savoy royal palaces line baroque squares, the Egyptian Museum houses world's second-finest collection after Cairo, Art Nouveau cafés serve bicerin (chocolate-coffee-cream drink invented here), and Alps provide snowy backdrop to Renaissance arcades.
-This Piedmont capital (pop. ~856,000) transformed from Italy's first capital (1861-1865) and Fiat's industrial powerhouse to cultural destination—18km of porticoed walkways shelter elegant shopping, Shroud of Turin draws pilgrims, and 2006 Winter Olympics spurred regeneration.
+Turin captivates as Italy's most elegant and sophisticatedly underrated city where magnificent Savoy royal palaces line harmonious baroque squares, the Egyptian Museum houses the world's second-finest collection after Cairo with 30,000 priceless artifacts, historic Art Nouveau cafés serve bicerin (layered chocolate-coffee-cream drink invented here in Turin), and snow-capped Alps provide dramatic backdrop to 18 kilometers of elegant Renaissance arcades sheltering luxury shopping.
+This refined Piedmont capital (pop. approximately 856,000, Italy's fourth-largest city) transformed remarkably from Italy's first post-unification capital (1861-1865) and Fiat's industrial powerhouse into cultural destination—18 kilometers of elegant baroque and neoclassical arcades enable weather-protected walking year-round, the mysterious Shroud of Turin draws Catholic pilgrims seeking Christ's burial cloth (displayed rarely, housed in cathedral), and hosting 2006 Winter Olympics spurred significant urban regeneration elevating Turin's international profile.

 What to Do